schlaemware/SW.Framework.WPF/README.md

-# TemplateRepository
+# Framework.WPF
-This repository is a template for new repositories.
+Library with useful functions and classes for a WPF application.